pieterjandesmedt/gamebreaks/content/en/games/a-la-carte.md

   - IMG_1570.jpg
 ---

-You and your team invested in an old brasserie a while ago, with the goal of turning it into a successful top restaurant!
+You and your team bought an old brasserie a while ago, with the goal of turning it into a successful top restaurant.
+Tonight, everything is in place for the grand opening!
+Or so you thought...

 <!--more-->

-Full of good cheer, you flew in: you contacted contractors, drew up menus and an ambitious marketing plan soon made you start trending on social media.

-In short: everything was in place for the grand opening!

-Or so you thought.
-With half an hour to go before the restaurant doors opened, someone suddenly asked:
+Just before the restaurant doors open, someone suddenly asks:

-_"Say, uh ... where is the staff anyway?"_ An anxious silence lingers and a slight panic creeps up on you all. _"Surely we have hired staff! ...
-Or have we?!"_
+> _"Say, uh ... where is the staff?"_

-...
-Not so.
+Whoops!
 No lack of self-confidence, however:

-_"Bwah, we'll do it ourselves, won't we?
-How hard can it be!"_
+> _"Eh, we'll do it ourselves.
+How hard can it be?"_

 ----